From the Munich-Berlin overnight train

 I was asked by The Lily, Washington Post’s newsletter for women, to write a mini essay on traveling alone.
 You can read the published version here, alongside essays by fellow freelance journos Meg Bernhard and Didem Tali.

-Or you can read this version I edited retrospectively, which is slightly longer and ends differently:
+Or you can read this version, which I edited retrospectively.
+It’s slightly longer and ends differently.
+An excerpt:

 P.S.
-I’d also written another short piece from the same trip for Roads & Kingdoms, on eating piranhas for breakfast.
+I’d also written another short piece from the same trip for Roads & Kingdoms, on eating piranhas for breakfast, sometime ago.
 Read it here.

 I had been nursing the thought of doing a series of photos and short narratives about young refugees coming of age in exile in Malaysia.
 I was interested in how they were coping with the trauma of conflict and displacement, and balancing all that with just being a teenager.
 In the end, I wrote a news feature about how two Rohingya friends are rebuilding their lives in Malaysia.
 It’s not the first time I’ve written about Hasson (far right), having first met him in 2015 at the Langsa refugee shelter in Aceh, Indonesia, after the smuggler’s boat he was on sank in the Andaman sea during that year’s regional refugee crisis; and in this new story, I picked up his story from where we left off.
 Tobarik’s story, too, is particularly poignant, and I came away from talking to him (far left), while we sat on one of those concrete construction boulders in the coming rain, feeling a lot of goodwill for these kids who have had to flee everything they know to find a safe place in an inhospitable world not of their own making.